allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 <img src="/img/articles/2024-04-23-INP-new-core-web-vitals/inp-scheme.png" alt="INP measurement scheme.
 Division into 3 phases: Input delay, Processing time and Presentation delay." class="image"/>

-INP measures time from detecting user input to presenting a new frame in the browser.
+INP measures the time from detecting user input to presenting a new frame in the browser.
 This process has three phases:
 * Input delay – delay from detecting user’s interaction to calling event callback
 * Processing time – calling code with event handlers
 * Presentation delay – presenting new frame by the browser (render, paint, compositing)

 Where can you look for improvements?
 First of all, in phases one and two.
-1. **Input delay** phase – the interaction can happen at any time during the user’s visit.
+1. **Input delay** phase – the interaction can happen anytime during the user’s visit.
 The main thread in the browser may be busy at this time because of some already ongoing task.
-This is the situation which can increase how long this phase lasts.
+This situatio can increase how long this phase lasts.
 Blocked main thread = longer time to call the event callback.
 <img src="/img/articles/2024-04-23-INP-new-core-web-vitals/inp-scheme-input-delay.png" alt="INP - scheme of the Input delay phase" class="small-image"/>
-2. **Processing time** – it is the time when event callbacks with engineer’s code that handle user interaction are executed (`onClick`, `onKey`).
+2. **Processing time** – it is the time when event callbacks with the engineer’s code that handles user interaction are executed
+(`onClick`, `onKey`).
 It is crucial not to block the main thread for too long with the code that handles interactions.

 <img src="/img/articles/2024-04-23-INP-new-core-web-vitals/inp-processing-time.png" alt="INP - scheme of the Processing time phase" class="small-image"/>